scarsellifi/soscikit/README.md

     python3.x -m soscikit

-it's start server and open your browser on localhost http://127.0.0.1:5555/
+it starts an HTTP server and you can access it locally in your browser at http://127.0.0.1:5555/

 ## How to contribute